 Once submitted your Guide will be in touch to accept your meeting and may contact you if they have any other questions.

-That’s it, make a note of the time, date and location and make sure you turn up early with a copy of your CV.
+That’s it!
+All that’s left is to make a note of the time, date and location and make sure you turn up early with a copy of your CV.
 If you cannot make the slot for any reason please let the guide know so they can cancel your appointment as another student could benefit from your slot.

 CoNECT are here to help bring graduate jobs, internship opportunities, part-time vacancies and volunteering opportunities from various organisations into one place where you can browse and filter by sector, type and location to match your requirements.